Panther tank: Production figures

 The Panther was the third most produced German armoured fighting vehicle, after the Sturmgeschütz III assault gun/tank destroyer at 9,408 units, and the Panzer IV tank at 8,298 units.

 Cost

 A Panther tank cost 117,100 Reichsmark (RM) to produce.

-This compares with 82,500 RM for the StuG III, 96,163 RM for the Panzer III, 103,462 RM for the Panzer IV, and 250,800 RM for the Tiger I. These figures did not include the cost of the armament and radio.
-Using slave labour on the production lines greatly reduced costs, but also greatly increased the risk of sabotage.
-French-army studies in 1947 found that many Panthers had been sabotaged during production.
+This compared with 82,500 RM for the StuG III, 96,163 RM for the Panzer III, 103,462 RM for the Panzer IV, and 250,800 RM for the Tiger I. These figures did not include the cost of the armaments and radio.
+Using forced labour on the production lines greatly reduced costs, but also greatly increased the risk of sabotage (postwar French Army studies in 1947 found that many Panthers had been sabotaged during production).
 The Germans increasingly strove for production methods that would allow higher production rates and lower cost.
-By comparison the total cost of the early production Tiger I in 1942–1943 has been stated to be as high as 800,000 RM.
+By comparison the total cost of the early production Tiger I in 1942–1943 was stated to be as high as 800,000 RM.